Our Essential Services

 Canadian Healthcare Costs

 Canada spends a lot on its healthcare and is among the top spenders in the Organization for Economic Co-operation and Development (OECD).
-More than 11% of Canada’s Gross Domestic Product (GDP) is spent on healthcare – that is an average of more than 6,000 CDN (4,515 USD) per Canadian.
+More than 11% of Canada’s Gross Domestic Product (GDP) is spent on healthcare – that is an average of more than 6,000 CAD (4,515 USD) per Canadian.
 The cost of public healthcare continues to increase each year, having already grown an incredible 70% for Canadian families over a period of two decades.

 Why is Canadian Healthcare So Expensive?